B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/info/gym.md

 Clarificare Max KG: 5kg (buzunarele) + 40kg (cel mai bun backpack) + 20kg (sala) + 10kg (VIP Diamond) = 75kg

-### <span style="color: #0088CC">English</span>

-There are two gyms available, one in Vespucci and one at the prison.

-Each gym exercise consumes a quantity of water.

-Lack of exercise will cause a decrease in your toning, thus reducing the maximum number of kilograms you can carry.

-NOTE 1: If you have a VIP Gold or Diamond account, you will have a boost of max kg that you can train at the gym, 5kg and 10kg respectively.
-The respective kilograms must be worked out at the gym, they are NOT received at the time of purchasing the VIP account.

-NOTE 2: Losing the VIP account will not remove the extra kilograms, but you will not be able to work out until you drop below the new limit.

-Clarification Max KG: 5kg (pockets) + 40kg (best backpack) + 20kg (gym) + 10kg (VIP Diamond) = 75kg

 <details>
   <summary>Gym</summary>